Link to PDF

 three (3) point deduction.

-winning team is responsible for mailing or dropping off (at the
+The winning team is responsible for mailing the score sheet.

 In case of a tie, the home team will be responsible for mailing in

-Envelopes must be postmarked no later than the Friday following
+must be postmarked no later than the Friday following the match.

 Once rescheduled, an email should be sent to S.O.D.A. stating the